Xe/site/blog/morph-setup-2021-04-25.markdown

 $ chmod +x ./push
 ```

-And then let's try it out:
+And then try it out:

 ```console
 $ ./push
 ```

-And finally let's SSH into the machine to be sure that everything works:
+And finally SSH into the machine to be sure that everything works:

 ```console
 $ ssh mara@192.168.122.251 -- id